envil/redescription-mining-code/sphinx/siren-help/formats.rst

 Finally, in case of fully Boolean data without coordinates, the value can be left out.
 Each pair of (entity, variable) appearing is considered as True, the rest as False.

+For both full and sparse formats a mention of type can be append to the first row, in such case all variable will be parse to the given type.
+For instance, in the example above the first line would be turned to ``id; cid; value; type=N`` to ensure that all variables, including population are interpreted as numerical (N) variables.
+Respectively B and C can be used to ensure that all variables are Boolean and categorical, respectively.

+This can be useful when handling a dataset of numerical variables where some contains only two distinct values and might otherwise be interpreted as Boolean variables.
+It can also be a handy way to turn a dataset to fully Boolean based on zero/non-zero values.
+However, be warned that this can cause some troubles...

 .. _red_formats: